Whitegoods Help article

 Since the acquisition, some newer Gorenje models share platform components with Hisense-branded machines, particularly in control board design and error code structure.
 This is why some recent Gorenje models display E codes (similar to the Hisense E and F system) alongside the traditional Gorenje F codes.
 Spare parts are available through Gorenje’s UK service network and through general appliance parts suppliers, with cross-compatibility with some Hisense components on platform-shared models.

-If you have a Hisense-branded machine rather than a Gorenje, see our Hisense washing machine error codes guide.
+For Hisense-branded machines specifically, see our Hisense washing machine error codes guide.

 Frequently asked questions about Gorenje washing machine error codes